Editor’s note: The editorial board has rescinded its stance on this issue. You can find the piece here.

 The University should only arm some GWPD officers who are qualified and have experience using firearms.
 The University could lose the trust of its students and cause them to feel unsafe on their own campus by arming every officer, especially those whose responsibilities are only to patrol campus buildings.
 The University must ensure GWPD officers are not the middleman between MPD and the school, and it must arm some of its officers in the case of a violent incident.

 The editorial board is composed of Hatchet staff members and operates separately from the newsroom.
-This week’s piece was written by opinions editor Kiran Hoeffner-Shah and contributing opinions editor Hannah Thacker based on conversations with The Hatchet’s editorial board, which is composed of assistant copy editor Natalie Prieb, contributing design editor Olivia Columbus, sports editor Emily Maise and culture editor Sidney Lee.
+This week’s piece was written by opinions editor Kiran Hoeffner-Shah and contributing opinions editor Hannah Thacker based on conversations with The Hatchet’s editorial board, which is composed of assistant copy editor Natalie Prieb, sports editor Emily Maise and culture editor Sidney Lee.